Guidelines for parents and students attending SETU Waterford Music School

 In the event of you being unable to attend your lesson time or rehearsal please make contact with the relevent teacher or the music school office.
 Poor attendance by students may result in you losing your place in the music school.

 A student who is not well enough to attend school during the day should not attend their classes or group activity after school on the same day.

 Please ensure students are on time for lessons and group activities.
 All students must be collected promptly after their lesson or group activity.
 In the event of an unexpected delay please contact the relevant teacher or the music school office immediately.

 The canteen area @ WIT, College Street Campus can be utilised for waiting between music activities only.
 Children must be supervised by adults at all times.

 In the best interest of your child please inform the music school office of any medical history, including dietary requirements and learning difficulties (mild or serious).
 Please be assured that the School’s staff will treat all information in this regard with the strictest confidence.

-The WIT Music School does adhere and follow the Arts Council ‘Code of practice for working with children and young people’.
+The SETU Waterford Music School does adhere and follow the Arts Council ‘Code of practice for working with children and young people’.
 Any issues relating to your child’s safety should be directed to the Music School Co-Ordinator.

-Young children should not use the lifts on the WIT Campus Building unless accompanied by an adult.
+Young children should not use the lifts on the SETU Waterford Campus Building unless accompanied by an adult.